 Women in IFAA

-From the Chair of Women in IFAA – Jo Healey
+From the Chair of Women in IFAA – Fransisca van Zyl

 With the introduction of the Workgroup “Women in IFAA” a number of activities have been implemented to support women in our sport and in particular the IFAA.